wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Bulk importers!

-- Add support for counters (CQL requires counters to be in separate tables, annoying...)

 - Security / permission checking is not implemented at all now.

 - Add support for filters (even if everything has to happen on the client for now).